 The UCAT consists of five sections: Verbal Reasoning, Quantitative Reasoning, Abstract Reasoning, Decision Making and Situational Judgement.
 Your raw score for each of the first four sections will be converted to a score ranging from 300 to 900.
 The majority of students score in the range from 500 to 700 and the total average score is usually around 660 each year.

-The average varies for each section of the exam – here are the average scores for different sections over the last three years:
+The average varies for each section of the exam – here are the average scores for different sections over the last four years: